Ocean Vuong: Early life and education

+Vương Quốc Vinh was born on October 14, 1988 in Ho Chi Minh City, Vietnam, to a multiracial mother and Vietnamese father of Chinese descent.
+His Vietnamese given name is taken from Hong Kong entertainer Leslie Cheung, whom Vuong's father was a fan of.
-Ocean Vuong was born Vương Quốc Vinh in 1988 in Hồ Chí Minh City (formerly known as Saigon) in Vietnam, to a multiracial mother.
-His maternal grandmother grew up in rural Vietnam.
-At that time his maternal grandfather, a farm boy from Michigan, was serving in the United States Navy, during the Vietnam War.
-He met and fell in love with Vuong's grandmother, whom Vuong has described as "an illiterate girl from the rice paddies."

-Vuong's grandparents married and had three daughters, one of whom was Vuong's mother.
-His grandfather had gone back to visit family in the U.S., and was unable to return when Saigon fell to communist forces.
-Fearing for their safety, his grandmother made the difficult decision to place his mother and her sisters in separate orphanages.
-With the rising dangers associated with being seen as a collaborator, she believed splitting them up would give them the best chance for survival.
-"It was a humanitarian crisis, and there was more chance of them surviving like that," he explains.
-His grandmother also worried they might be taken out of Vietnam.
+Vuong's maternal grandmother grew up in rural Vietnam, and his maternal grandfather, a man from Michigan, was serving in the United States Navy during the Vietnam War when he met and fell in love with Vuong's grandmother.
+They married and had three daughters, one of whom was Vuong's mother.
+His grandfather had gone back to visit family in the U.S., and was unable to return when Saigon fell to communist forces; his grandmother then placed his mother and her sisters in separate orphanages.
 As daughters of a US serviceman, they would have qualified for Operation Babylift, a program that evacuated children to the United States for adoption.
-If kept together, they might have also been viewed as a family unit, making them a target for dissidents seeking to leave the country.
-By separating them, she hoped to protect them from these risks and increase their chances of survival.

-By the time the family was reunited, his mother had already reached adulthood.
-At 18, she had given birth to Ocean and was working in a Saigon salon, washing men's hair to make ends meet.
+Vuong's mother gave birth to him at 18, already working in a hair salon in Saigon.
 However, her mixed-race heritage caught the attention of a policeman, who recognized that, under Vietnamese law, she was working illegally due to her background.
-This discovery put the family at significant risk, forcing them to flee Vietnam for safety.
-The family was evacuated to a refugee camp in the Philippines, where they waited as the Salvation Army processed their resettlement claim.
-Two-year-old Vuong and his family eventually gained asylum and migrated to the United States.
-They settled in Hartford, Connecticut, sharing a one-bedroom apartment with seven relatives.
-His father abandoned the family one day and never returned.
+This discovery forced the family to flee Vietnam for safety.
+They were evacuated to a refugee camp in the Philippines, and two-year-old Vuong and his family eventually gained asylum and migrated to the United States.
+They settled in Hartford, Connecticut, and Vuong grew up in the suburbs of Glastonbury, Connecticut, where he attended Glastonbury High School.
+He went by Vin or Vinny and was known for riding his bike everywhere.
+He was an avid basketball fan and often played pick-up basketball.

 Vuong was the first in his family to achieve proficiency in reading and writing, learning to read at the age of eleven.
 He suspected dyslexia ran in his family.
 At 15 years old, Vuong worked on a tobacco farm illegally and would later describe his experiences on the farm in On Earth We're Briefly Gorgeous.
+Along the Connecticut River in South Glastonbury are the tobacco farms, which many teenagers worked as summer jobs for cash under the table in the summers.
 He was reunited with his maternal grandfather later in life.